-An initial set of VSP recordings with the Silixa intelligent distributed acoustic sensor (iDAS[TM]) system was made during a baseline surface seismic survey conducted in May 2013.
-Based on the results of the initial survey, a more elaborate set of recordings was made in conjunction with a repeat baseline surface seismic survey in November 2013 (Harris et al, 2015, Harris, et al, 2016).
+An initial set of VSP recordings with the Silixa iDAS system were made during a baseline surface seismic survey conducted in May 2013.
+Based on the results of the initial survey, a more elaborate set of recordings were made in conjunction with a repeat baseline surface seismic survey in November 2013 (Harris et al, 2015).
 Consistent with Aquistore's stated goal of functioning both as a demonstration project and a critical research site and industrial laboratory, the November surveys included a wide range of comparison studies.
 In the sections that follow, we highlight conclusions drawn from some of these comparisons.

-The data recorded in November 2014 included simultaneous acquisition of single-mode fiber DAS VSP data for the full 3D surface explosive survey and of multi-mode fiber DAS VSP data for a significant fraction of the survey.
+The data recorded in November 2014 included simultaneous acquisition of single-mode fibre DAS VSP data for the full 3D surface explosive survey and of multi-mode fibre DAS VSP data for a significant fraction of the survey.
 Additionally, a subset of recording was dedicated to vibrator source tests.
-All explosive shot data were recorded by a surface geophone array (providing 3D surface seismic data), a borehole wireline array of 3-component wall-locking geophones, as well as DAS recordings from the optical fibers.
+All explosive shot data were recorded by a surface geophone array (providing 3D surface seismic data), a borehole wireline array of 3-component wall-locking geophones, as well as DAS recordings from the optical fibres.
 The total number of explosive sources was 683 for the SM survey, with shot point (SP) spacing of about 75-100 m within the 3 x 3 km study area (Figure 1a) and loaded with 1 kg of explosive at 15 m depth.
-379 of the shots were simultaneously recorded with comparable DAS setup parameters on an interrogator connected to the MM fiber.
+379 of the shots were simultaneously recorded with comparable DAS setup parameters on an interrogator connected to the MM fibre.
 In addition, Vibrator data were collected using two 45,000 pound-force trucks on one 3 north-south line of 52 vibrosesis points.
 A 60-level digitally telemetered three-component (3C) geophone array (Sercel Maxiwave) with 15 m vertical spacing was deployed and clamped in the observation well.
 54 operational 3C geophones recorded data at levels between 1470 m and 2355 m depth in the observation well.